Resource and Referral Center COVID-19 Update:

 “A Place to Connect, a Goal to Empower”

-The goal of the Minneapolis College Resource and Referral Center is to connect our currently enrolled students with supportive community networks, resources, and opportunities to ease obstacles interfering with their success.
-The Resource and Referral Center is part of Minneapolis College's Student Support Center, located in H.5100.
+The goal of the Student Resource Center is to connect our currently enrolled students with supportive community networks, resources, and opportunities to ease obstacles interfering with their success.
+The Resource and Referral Center is part of Minneapolis College's Student Resource Center, located in T.2200.

 Through referrals, direct service and outside agency coordination, our students will gain access, information and support to address specific needs and gain self-sufficiency.
 We connect students to community and government agencies, healthcare providers and other partner organizations to address their immediate and/or long term needs and goals.
 Students will gain enhanced knowledge of navigating the systems on and off campus, expanding their network of support.